 At its annual Overnight Website Challenge, custom software development firm The Nerdery has rallied staff and fellow web pros throughout the interactive community to spend 24 hours – in a row – helping nonprofits create websites they couldn’t otherwise afford, all pro bono.

 - In 2008, the first Overnight Website Challenge was held.
 Since then, volunteers from across the software development community have donated more than $7.3 million in professional services to 209 nonprofits.
-Now, Overnight Website Challenge events have taken place annually in Chicago, Kansas City, Minneapolis, and Phoenix.
+To date, 18 Overnight Website Challenge events have taken place in Chicago, Kansas City, Minneapolis, and Phoenix.

 - In 2012, The Nerdery Foundation first garnered status as a 501c3 nonprofit designation.
 It served as the nonprofit entity that hosts the Overnight Website Challenge.